Paul Mariner: 1990s

 In 1990-91 Paul Mariner played for Naxxar Lions, Malta.
 Mariner returned to the Capitals in 1991 as the team now played in the American Professional Soccer League, formed by the merger of the American Soccer League and Western Soccer League.
 He played three seasons with the Capitals, where he was named to the league's Best XI in 1990.
 During his three seasons in Albany, Mariner also served as an assistant coach.
 In the spring of 1992, the Capitals' owner offered him the position of head coach but when he heard a rumour that the team was about to collapse, he accepted a position as a player-assistant coach with the San Francisco Bay Blackhawks.
 He accepted that position and soon after the Capitals announced they were ceasing operations.
 In the early 1990s Paul made two appearances for Byhams Dairy, a Sunday League team in Sudbury Suffolk.

 Coaching career

 Early career

 After retiring, Mariner worked as a football pundit for BBC Radio Lancashire for their Friday-night Non-League Hour before setting up a management company for footballers.
 After a spell back in England coaching at Bolton School, he returned to the States to coach youth football at S.C.
 Del Sol in Phoenix, Arizona.
 In 2003, he became an assistant coach at Harvard University.
 In 2004, he was hired by the New England Revolution of Major League Soccer as assistant coach to former Liverpool and Scotland defender Steve Nicol.
+He was officially announced by the club on 5 February 2004.

 He was interviewed by MLS expansion side Seattle Sounders FC for their head coach role prior to their inaugural season in 2009.